boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/buffer.md

 The Bold BI dashboard designer supports connecting to Buffer web services through the REST API.

-> **Note:** The buffer data source is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** The buffer data source is available in On-Premises Deployment but not in the Syncfusion Managed Cloud Server.

 ## Choose Buffer data source